singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 ### Header
 The header is at the top of the file, and tells Singularity the base Operating System that it should use to build the container.
 It is composed of several keywords.
 Specifically:

  - `Bootstrap:` references the kind of base you want to use (e.g., docker, debootstrap, shub).
 For example, a shub bootstrap will pull containers for shub as bases.
 A Docker bootstrap will pull docker layers to start your image.
-For a full list see <a href="/build">build</a>
+For a full list see [build](docs-build)
  - `From:` is the named container (shub) or reference to layers (Docker) that you want to use (e.g., vsoch/hello-world)

 Depending on the value assigned to `Bootstrap:`, other keywords may also be valid in the header.